Rosseaux/tic-tac-toe/README.md

 So far, I can't seem to get the function to actually push the grid index into the tracker array for a single player, it keeps returning "undefinedgrid#", and then "undefinedgrid#grid#" instead of actually reading it as an array.

 Foundations are there, the pieces just need to click.

+### Update 3
+Array is pushing successfully to both player One and Player Two tracker arrays, groundwork is now set for scoring tests to be set.